fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_entitlements_vm_token.markdown

 layout: "fortiflexvm"
 page_title: "FortiFlexVM: fortiflexvm_entitlements_vm_token"
 description: |-
-  Regenerate token for a VM.
+  Regenerate a token for a VM entitlement.
 ---

 # fortiflexvm_entitlements_vm_token

-Regenerate token for a VM.
+Regenerate a token for a VM entitlement.

+When `regenerate_token` is set to `true`, `fortiflexvm_entitlements_vm_token` refreshes the token every time you run `terraform apply`.

 ## Example Usage